inl-labtrack/EMRALD/emrald-docs/src/guide/Modeling/states.md

 An icon on the left of the action shows what type of action it is.
 See [Icons](/guide/Modeling/icons.md) for descriptions of each icon.

 ### Adding an Event
-To add an Event, you can either...<br>
+To add an Event, you can either:<br>

 **Option 1:** Right-click on the Event Actions header in the state to create a new event or <br>
 ![New Event Step 1](/images/Modeling/events/NewEvent1.png)<br>